Leaves of Absence - UTDBP3054

-Copies of the military orders must be attached to the HRS forms placing them on military leave.
+Copies of the military orders must be sent to the Leave Administrator prior to placing an employee on military leave.

 Accurate records of military leave taken will be retained in the employee's departmental file and in the employment file in the Office of Human Resources.
 If employees are on military leave for one calendar month or more, accurate records of state service credit will also be maintained.